2BlackCoffees/magic-document-enhancer/README.md

      ]

 ```
-When performing the request, the script tries to provide some contect to the LLM.
-Context is currently the list of headers happening before the text.
+When performing the request, the script tries to provide some contect to the LLM:
+* For word documents, context is currently the list of headers happening before the text.
+* For Powerpoint document the slide content is the context.

-While transforming a word document if the number of paragraphs is different, the styles in the word document will look awkward and will require hands on changes.
-In order to improve this, the script will have to recreate properly several of the stylings.
+While transforming a Word or Powerpoint document the styles in the document often look very awkward and will require hands on changes.
+In order to improve this, the script will have to handle properly the stylings.

+# Improvements required
+Following is the list of improvements that this script will require:
+1. Handling styles of the destination document
+2. Work with KGPT team to ensure we are following properly the openai api: I was able to use openai endpoint with openai API however for some reasons that still need to be analyzed it required some workarounds when using KGPT endpoint.
+3. Temperature and Top_p despite provided to thr API do not seem to influence the generated output.
+4. Some refactoring is needed: Because I worked in my free time, I was not able to deliver the right level of quality.